ZPGuiGroupWhu/Geo-CLASS/Geo-CLASS/README.md

 Entity descriptions extracted by different LLMs and the results after standardization by different SLMs

 ### 04 Estimation
-1. `get_concept_information_content and get_similarity`: calculate the Lin similarity between the standerlized result and the true value
+1. get_concept_information_content and get_similarity: calculate the Lin similarity between the standerlized result and the true value
    Usage Examples:
    ```bash
    scripts_similarity.bat